troclaux/todo-project/README.md

 - Integrate frontend with backend

 ### In Progress
-- Create instance of a List
+- Implement POST request for tasks

 ### Done
 - Define DB model